utsavgupta/go-unison/README.md

 ### Contribute

 The project is in it's early stages.
 Contributions in terms of bug reports, documentation, and testing are welcome.
-Do not hesitate to report issues or raise pull requests.
+Do not hesitate to report issues or to raise pull requests.